 Resources of note:

 ICAO emissions calculator – uses real emissions data gathered from hundreds of airlines operators around the world.
 This put every other flight emissions calculator to shame.
-ICAO uses multi sourced real data, not a theoretical calculator based on some a European model or a cherry picked “interpretation“ of what might happen!
+ICAO uses multi sourced real data, not a theoretical calculator based on a model or a cherry picked “interpretation“ of what might happen.

 The GTAA ground lease of Pearson airport and the infamous section 44:

 The City of Pickering supports the airport.
 Its website is a good place to start.

 The GTAAs new 2017 draft master plan: Chapter 6 on airside plans is notable for what it does and doesn’t say about Pearson airport’s capacity restrictions.

 A summary of the Polonsky’s report recomendations.
 Dr. Gary Polonsky’s in-depth report on the Pickering Lands was the first independent report in decades.
 Over a dozen other “studies” have been financed by other groups opposed to building a new airport.
 For a time this appeared to include the GTAA and has always included a group called Land Over Landings, since it was founded in 2005 by a group of lease holders and local residents.
 The Polonski report is notable as the first effort to dig past the barrier of local self-interest to consult a broad spectrum of the community.

 From TVO : A interesting background piece from TVO in 2015, even mentions the airpark, refers to Land Over Landings, although the author did not appear to be aware of the potential for a financial conflict of interest.
 Three of the LOL executives, although not original land owners, are tenants on the Pickering Lands and some members are running businesses (commercial businesses, including a hang gliding school as well as farms ) on a Billion dollars of publicly owned land leased seemingly at a deep discount to typical commercial lease.
 The failure of Land Over Landings to disclose this potential conflict of interest is a consistent problem for all reporters.